 Feather Symbolism by Color

 If you don’t know the kind of bird, look at the color.
 The color of the feather has special meaning, since there is magic in every color.
-Here’s a simple guide:
+Here’s a simple feather color guide:

 - White Feathers: a sign from recently passed loved one or angel; a message that you are on the right path

 - Black Feathers: a call to spiritual action and self-exploration; sometimes signifying an initiatory period for magical practitioners

 - Red Feathers: a sign of passion or love in the near future, and also that an ancestor is visiting you

 - Gray Feathers: could be a time of mourning, but a time of peace is coming

-- Blue Feathers: a sign of communication, peace, and protection
+- Blue Feathers: a sign of communication, peace, and protection; a sign of healing

 - Brown Feathers: a sign of home life and importance of grounding